tkawuah/kspatial/README.md

-This package contains collection of functions for processing geospatial raster and vector data.
+A high-level python package with a collection of functions for processing geospatial raster and vector data.

 #### Installation:
 - Clone repo `git clone https://github.com/tkawuah/kspatial.git`